Skip to main content

 Location: Hanover, NH

-Dartmouth is consistently ranked in the top 20 national universities, and its rigorous admissions reflect that.
+Dartmouth consistently ranks among the country’s best universities, and its rigorous admissions reflect that.
 The college places particular importance on academics and highly values applicants with high GPAs who are at the top, or very close to the top, of their class.
-Dartmouth recently added supplemental essays to their application process—these carry weight but are no substitution for an exceptional academic profile.
+Dartmouth requires supplemental essays as part of its application process—these carry weight but are no substitute for an exceptional academic profile.

 Unique Aspects of Dartmouth

 What is Dartmouth known for?
-From its northern New England location to owning its own ski hill to its incredible alumni network, there’s a multitude of ways in which Dartmouth differentiates itself from other colleges.
+From its northern New England location to owning its own ski hill to its incredible alumni network, there are a multitude of ways in which Dartmouth differentiates itself from other colleges.

 Academics

 Dartmouth is known for its unique year-round academic calendar.
-The “D Plan”—the name given to Dartmouth’s quarter-system calendar—consists of four 10-week terms per year, providing students with a great deal of flexibility.
-Students generally take three classes per term and must complete 35 classes over 12 terms to graduate.
-Students are able to select which terms they are on campus; the sole requirement is that they complete the requisite number of classes over their four years.
+The “D Plan”—the name given to Dartmouth’s quarter-system calendar—consists of four 10-week terms per year, providing students considerable flexibility.
+Students generally take three classes per term and must complete 35 courses over 12 terms to graduate.
+Students can select which terms they’re on campus; the sole requirement is that they complete the requisite number of classes over their four years.

 The flexibility of the D Plan allows for fantastic internship opportunities, as Dartmouth students don’t need to compete against hordes of other college students for summer positions.
 The D Plan also enables students to explore the world and travel for extended stretches.
-On the topic of travel, study abroad is a popular program at Dartmouth—a 2018 survey of new students found that 75% were interested in studying abroad
+On the topic of travel, study abroad is a popular option at Dartmouth—more than half of undergraduates participate in this program.

 Dartmouth is home to five schools: